¼ cup (30 g) seasoned breadcrumbs (or plain breadcrumbs plus 2 tsp Italian seasoning)

 1 large yellow onion, halved

-½ tsp (2 g) dried oregano
+½ tsp (2 g) dried Mexican oregano (substitute marjoram or regular oregano)

 2 tsp (12 g) kosher salt